The romantic heart of Europe; the beacon of fine art; and the global leader in fashion and food, La Ville Lumière never ceases to amaze.

-While a little less famous and a little further out than most a-list landmarks, it’s the perfect green patch to relax with a book and a snack.
+While a little less famous and a little further out than most A-list landmarks, it’s the perfect green patch to relax with a book and a snack.
 Covering some 82 hectares, the park is one of the largest in the Paris area – and, thanks to its esteemed history and reputation, undeniably one of the best manicured.

-67 – Watch the Paris Philharmonic and an IMAX show at Parc de la Villette
+67 – Hear the Paris Philharmonic (and watch an IMAX show) at Parc de la Villette

 Flanked by the lovely Canal d’Ourcq, this picturesque 130-acre park is an entertainment haven.

-The park is full of concealed gems, treasures, and entertainment sure to bring you back.
+The park is full of concealed gems, treasures, and entertainment (including a planetarium) sure to bring you back.

-68 – Stroll the picturesque and macabre Pere Lachaise Cemetery
+68 – Stroll through the oddly picturesque Père Lachaise Cemetery

-A guided tour of the sprawling maze will not only prevent you from getting lost, but the guide will also point out the funerary art sprinkled throughout its grounds, as well as share legendary stories of the people resting therein — including Oscar Wilde and Jim Morrison.
+A guided tour of the sprawling maze will not only prevent you from getting lost, but the guide will also point out the funerary art sprinkled throughout its grounds, as well as share legendary stories of the people resting therein.

-69 – See La Fee Electricite at the Paris Museum of Modern Art
+69 – Check out La Fee Electricite at the Paris Museum of Modern Art

 Art-lovers clearly have no shortage of things to do in Paris!